For lots of young people, the idea of visiting a sexual health clinic may be a step into the unknown.

 A sexual health advisor can support you with any questions you may have about your test results, STI information, and help and support around accessing and taking treatments.

-Remember - condoms, femidoms and dental dams are the only methods of contraception that protect you against STIs as well as pregnancy so we advise to always use one of these methods.
+Remember - condoms and internal condoms are the only methods of contraception that protect you against STIs as well as pregnancy so we advise to always use one of these methods.

 Pregnancy testing